 Students interested in computer science who apply to UCSB should declare the computer science major when they apply.
 UCSB students in majors other than computer science major can petition to the Department of Computer Science for consideration for admission via change-of-major once they complete the minimum requirements (specified on the departmental web pages) for doing so.
-Computer Science majors have priority when registering for all Computer Science courses.

-Students admitted to the computer science major are responsible for satisfying major requirements in effect when they declare their major.
+Computer Science majors have priority when registering for all Computer Science ence major are responsible for satisfying major requirements in effect when they declare their major.
 Upper and lower division courses required for the major that are offered by the Department of Computer Science or any other department must be taken for letter grades